gustavomonente/evennia-docs/docs/Security.md

+Hackers these days aren't discriminating, and their backgrounds range from bored teenagers to international intelligence agencies.
+Their scripts and bots endlessly crawl the web, looking for vulnerable systems they can break into.
+Who owns the system is irrelevant-- it doesn't matter if it belongs to you or the Pentagon, the goal is to take advantage of poorly-secured systems and see what resources can be controlled or stolen from them.

 If you're considering deploying to a cloud-based host, you have a vested interest in securing your applications-- you likely have a credit card on file that your host can freely bill.
 Hackers pegging your CPU to mine cryptocurrency or saturating your network connection to participate in a botnet or send spam can run up your hosting bill, get your service suspended or get your address/site blacklisted by ISPs.
 It can be a difficult legal or political battle to undo this damage after the fact.